📊 SFD Key Takeaways

 How is the AI analysis conducted?

-Based on our AI fundamental analysis in April 2026, Smithfield Foods Inc. has a HOLD rating with 62% confidence.
-Review the strengths and risks sections above before making a decision.
+Based on our AI fundamental analysis in May 2026, Smithfield Foods Inc. has a C grade with 72% confidence.
+Review the strengths and risks sections above for full context.
 This is not investment advice.

 Is SFD stock overvalued or undervalued?

-Our dual AI analysis gives Smithfield Foods Inc. a combined HOLD rating for 2026.
+Our dual AI analysis gives Smithfield Foods Inc. a combined C grade for 2026.
 Revenue is data pending, with profitability at or below sector average.
 Always conduct your own research.

 What is SFD's free cash flow?